AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 ## Grant your team the required access permissions {#grant-access-permissions}

-To get started with [!UICONTROL Use Case Playbooks], members of your marketing team will need the right permissions so that they can view the list of created playbooks or create playbooks themselves.
+To get started with [!UICONTROL Use Case Playbooks], members of your marketing team need the right permissions so that they can view the list of created playbooks or create playbooks themselves.

 **Required permissions**

 To add the required permissions, in the Permissions UI, include the new use case playbook sandbox in roles that you've already configured, including those used for other development sandboxes.
-Alternatively, you could also consider adding new roled with [the required permissions](/help/access-control/home.md#sandboxes-and-permissions).
+Alternatively, you could also consider adding new roles with [the required permissions](/help/access-control/home.md#sandboxes-and-permissions).

 <!-- ![Required permissions](/help/use-case-playbooks/assets/playbooks/get-started/.png) -->